dadepremo/BudgetQuest/README.md

 BudgetQuest helps you manage your finances in a fun and engaging way.
 Track your expenses, set budgets, and achieve your financial goals — all while leveling up through gamified challenges.

-## Features
+## 🚀 Features

-- Add and categorize transactions easily
-- Visualize your spending habits
+- 📊 Track your income and expenses
+- 🧩 Unlock achievements as you meet savings goals
+- 🎯 Set financial targets and see progress
-- Gamification elements to keep you motivated
+- 🧠 Motivational quotes to keep you inspired
-- Secure data storage with PostgreSQL backend
+- 🗃️ Data stored securely using PostgreSQL

 ## Installation & Setup